|News & Articles|

 By Tom Snyder, Ph.D.

-The first number one movie at the box office this March was SON OF GOD, which was developed from the last part of the History Channel’s blockbuster miniseries in 2013, THE BIBLE.
+The first number one movie at the box office last March was SON OF GOD, which was developed from the last part of the History Channel’s blockbuster miniseries in 2013, THE BIBLE.

 The movie tells the life and teachings of Jesus Christ, including the story of His death and resurrection, as told in the New Testament documents, especially the Gospel of John.